Paralysis in Dogs

-Paralysis is the lack of ability to voluntarily move one or more parts of the body.
+Paralysis in dogs is the lack of ability to voluntarily move one or more parts of the body.
 It may or may not be accompanied by loss of sensation.

-Paralysis causes the affected section of the body to go stiff or, more commonly, limp.
-It is the consequence of disruption in the central nervous system’s ability to communicate with the brain.
-While it is usually the limbs that are afflicted, paralysis can affect any part of the body and is caused by an array of conditions.
+• Paralysis causes the affected section of the body to go stiff or limp and is caused by a disruption in the central nervous system’s ability to communicate with the brain

 Paralysis affects different parts of the body and varies in severity from partial to total paralysis.
 The different classifications of paralysis include: